mozaik-association/mozaik/docs/1Memberships.md

 </figure>
 !!! example "Example of workflow"

-    - A member who resigns changes from a "member" to a "resignation former member".
+    - A member who resigns changes from a "member" to a "resignation former member" status.
-    - A member who declines to pay the membership fee will be given the status "former member".
+    - A member who declines to pay the membership fee will be moved to the "former member" status after a few months.

 <figure markdown>
 ![screenshot 10](img/screen10.png)
 <figcaption>Mozaik memberships workflow</figcaption>